 - Thanks to our litigation and activism efforts, we have saved more than 16,000 properties from the abuse of eminent domain.

-- We published Policing for Profit, a 50-state study of civil forfeiture laws.
+- We published Policing for Profit, a 50-state study of civil forfeiture laws, releasing the second edition in late 2015.
 Through our cutting-edge litigation, communications and strategic research, we have transformed civil forfeiture into a national issue.

 Today, two of the greatest threats to private property rights are the abuse of eminent domain and civil forfeiture laws.
 Eminent domain is the power of the government to take private property for a “public use,” like bridges or roads.
 But in the 1990s and early 2000s, local governments increasingly used eminent domain for private development.
 In Kelo v.
 New London, the U.S. Supreme Court ruled that the government could condemn homes and businesses, not for a genuine public use but to hand them over to private developers.
 We are committed to defending property owners who face eminent domain for private gain.